resthub/resthub.org/spring-stack.rst

         <version>2.0-rc2</version>
     </dependency>

-In order to import `default configuration <https://github.com/resthub/resthub-spring-stack/blob/master/resthub-jpa/src/main/resources/resthubContext.xml>`_, your should activate the resthub-jpa Spring profile in your WebAppInitializer class:
+In order to import its `default configuration <https://github.com/resthub/resthub-spring-stack/blob/master/resthub-jpa/src/main/resources/resthubContext.xml>`_, your should activate the resthub-jpa Spring profile in your WebAppInitializer class:

 .. code-block:: java